hackall360/SuperToken/README.md

   --merges 50000 \
   --token-bytes 8192 \
   --target-util 0.85 \
+  --morphology-lang tr \
+  --morphology-case-markers \
   --out-dir ./artifacts/bpe
 ```

+Enable morphology plugins only when you need them—leaving `--morphology-lang` unset keeps byte statistics identical to the raw
+corpus.
+The example above activates the Turkish segmenter and optional case markers to demonstrate the new flags.

 Need resilience against interruptions?
 The BPE trainer now supports periodic checkpointing and seamless resume: